Menu

 Applying for Credit

-When a business decides whether or not to extend credit to you, they must balance their desire to sell you a service or product against the inconvenience of not being paid right away and the risk of not getting paid at all.
+When you apply for credit, a business will first decide whether or not to extend credit to you.
+On the one hand, they want to sell you a service or product and make money from it.
+On the other, they do not get paid right away and there is a risk of not getting paid at all.

 Credit Reports